kibook/s1kd-tools/tools/s1kd-defaults/README.md

 Use a custom `.brexmap` file to map a BREX DM to a `.defaults` or `.dmtypes` file.

+-n, --name &lt;name&gt;
+The name of a specific default key to set a value for.
+The value must be specified after this option with -v.
+Multiple pairs of -n and -v can be specified to set multiple default values.

 -o, --dir &lt;dir&gt;
 Initialize or manage configuration files in &lt;dir&gt; instead of the current directory.
 If &lt;dir&gt; does not exist, it will be created.